Law-AI/LeSICiN/README.md

 python run.py
 ```
 ## Outputs
-In case of train / dev / test, a metrics object is saved, which contains the following scores
+In case of train / dev / test, a metrics object is saved in the path specified in dev / test metrics dump key in data path config, which contains the following scores:
 ```
 - macro
   - precision